Tori-coder/yarn-is-life/README.md

 It would be nice to add a third UX feature: Frequent Visitor Objectives - be able to submit own projects to be featured on the site.
 Work has begun on a "learn to crochet" page featuring original learn-to-crochet instructions and images, not linking to any external sites.
 It will need to be styled and a link to it added in the header.
+In future, the mailing list form will link to a database.

 ## UX